Skip to content

 The GeneratorContext* passed to your generator has methods you can use to create the output files into which you write the generated code contents.
 It offers both Open, for creating generated files, and OpenForInsert, for generating content to insert into another generated file.

-Note that you must use these methods—creating files directly on the file system isn't allowed.
+You must use these methods—creating files directly on the file system isn't allowed.

 Use of insertions and insertion points isn't supported by all plugins.
 But for plugins that do support insertions, you’ll see markers in their generated output that look like @@protoc_insertion_point(NAME) (for example, here and here).
 These are places in the generated code into which another plugin can inject more code.
 This allows one plugin to augment the code generated by another plugin.